The Music Compositions of

 1. Search

-After a brief heroic section the search enters a more mysterious, tonally ambiguous passage which comes to a full stop against a granitic cliff of descending overlapping fourths and fifths, which steadfastly resists attempts at further progress.
+After a brief heroic section the search enters a more mysterious, tonally ambiguous area, coloured by menace from the octatonic scale, in which it comes to a full stop against a granitic cliff of descending overlapping fourths and fifths, which steadfastly resists attempts at further progress.

 2. Dance

 Dance this may be, but the mood is quite melancholic.
-Part-way through, a brief impassioned outburst uses a phrase which could be a distant memory of a moment in Janacek's Cunning Little Vixen.
-In this movement the granitic cliff persists as fragments of melody in the dance, which in its central section introduces the ostinato and a variant of the melody of the next movement, and it is in the middle of this that the abovementioned outburst occurs.
+Part-way through, a brief impassioned outburst uses a phrase which could be a distant memory of a moment in Leoš Janáček's Cunning Little Vixen.
+In this movement the granitic cliff persists as fragments of melody in the dance, which in its central section introduces the ostinato and a variant of the melody of the next movement, and it's in the middle of this that the aforementioned outburst occurs.

 3. Melancholia

-Against a gentle slow minor-sounding 4-note ostinato (a crystallized version of one of the symphony's opening motifs) a sad tune on piccolo wanders, seemingly talking quietly to itself of bygone times among a canonic treatment of its tune murmuring in the orchestra.
+Against a gentle slow minor-sounding 4-note ostinato (a crystallized version of one of the symphony's opening motifs) a sad melody on piccolo wanders, seemingly talking quietly to itself of bygone times among a canonic treatment of that same melody murmuring in the orchestra.
 But the final bars bring in a return to the brighter tonality of the beginning of the work.

 4. Awakening